 Athletes frequently consult chiropractors about their injuries.
 Sports trainers in particular tend to send their athletes to chiropractors for low-back pain and musculoskeletal problems.
 Proper chiropractic care can decrease an injury’s severity and reduce pain.
 The athlete may recover faster than she or he would without chiropractic treatments, allowing a quicker return to the game.

 You don’t have to be a professional athlete to warrant chiropractic care for your sports injuries.
 Millions of people run marathons, CrossFit, race bikes or participate in golf and tennis tournaments without ever going pro.
 Over the course of their athletic lives, most will have at least a few strained muscles, jarred spines, torn ligaments and other painful consequences.
-If your injuries are lessening your joy in your sport and interfering with your training or goals, call our Plainfield Chiropractic and Rehabilitation clinic so we can help get you back on the court, green or field.
+If your injuries are lessening your joy in your sport and interfering with your training or goals, call our Plainfield Spine and Rehabilitation clinic so we can help get you back on the court, green or field.